kisonho/torchmanager/README.md

 # torchmanager
 ### A highly-wrapped PyTorch training and testing manager

-*The **main** branch is used for beta unstable release.
-Please check **stable** branch for the latest main release version*
+*This branch is used for beta unstable release.
+Please check **main** branch for the latest main release version*

 ## Pre-request
 * Python 3.8+
-* PyTorch 1.8.2+
+* PyTorch
 * tqdm
 * tensorboard (Optional)

 ## Installation
-* PyPi: `pip install torchmanager`
+* PyPi: `pip install torchmanager-nightly`
-* Conda: `conda install -c kisonho torchmanager`
+* Conda: `conda install -c kisonho torchmanager-nightly`

 ## The Manager
 - Initialize the manager with target model, optimizer, loss function, and metrics:
 ```
 import torch, torchmanager